 The EXCO reports to the board of directors and actively aims to achieve the site’s vision and mission.

-The CEO leads the site’s research agenda and maintains close oversight of all the site processes to ensure that high-quality clinical research is conducted and standards of excellence are maintained.
+The EXCO leads the site’s research agenda and maintains close oversight of all the site processes to ensure that high-quality clinical research is conducted and standards of excellence are maintained.
 More details regarding their research experience are outlined below.

 Dr Khatija Ahmed- Chief Executive Officer (CEO), is a medical doctor and clinical microbiologist by profession, with a wealth of experience in HIV, TB, COVID, RSV, and other research has led the site since its inception in 2004, and under her leadership and guidance, the site has excelled and expanded its research portfolio.
 Dr Ahmed sits on numerous leadership and steering committees and has established relationships with many key institutions and organisations both nationally and abroad.
 Through her leadership and guidance, she has contributed to the development of many early-career research staff.
 She has worked closely with many research and other organizations, including both local and international organizations across various spectrums of the research and health industries.
 She has made valuable contributions towards research science and has presented at many conferences as well as co-authored a large number of research publications.
 Dr Ahmed has served as a Principal Investigator on many research trials, across different research focus areas and is committed to maintaining high standards of quality across all her studies.